dacy/ai-avatar/README.md

 ## Acknowledgments

-- Ollama for providing the LLM capabilities
+- Ollama and Transformers models for providing the LLM QA capabilities
 - FAISS for efficient similarity search
 - SentenceTransformer for text embeddings